Shuanglin Temple: Features

 The temple is noted for its colourful sculptures, lifelike in form, which were patterned on the design of the artistic traditions of the Song, Jin and Yuan periods.
 The themes depicted are generally religious in nature and relate to the daily life of people.
 They are considered among the finest examples of Chinese coloured sculptures.
 The number of coloured sculptures are reported to be 2,052, out of which 1,650 are reported to be extant.
 The height of the sculptures varies between 0.3–3.5 m.
 The formats are of bas-relief, high relief and in circular form.
 There are also wall sculptures and a few are suspended.
 Buddha, Bodhisattva, Warrior Guards, Arhat, heavenly generals and also common people are the sculptural themes.
 The background scenes depict towers, buildings, mountains, rivers, clouds, rocks, grasses, flowers, forested trees, and woodlands.
 The sculptures are displayed behind caged chambers in a tableaux form.
-There is also statue of husband and wife who took care of this shrine during the Chinese Revolution.
+There is also statue of husband and wife who took care of this shrine during the Chinese Civil War.
 The setting of the scene behind the statues is that of flowing water cascades or clouds, and as result the wooden halls appear like grottoes.
 Maintenance is reported to be poor as many statues are seen in a bad condition for lack of preservation.
 The temple's external surface is covered with coal dust and looks musty.